Church of St. James, Taunton

+History

 The waggon roof above the nave and north aisle is medieval.
 The south aisle and the south porch were rebuilt between 1836 and 1837, with the 111 ft west tower following in the 1870s and the chancel being rebuilt in 1884.
 The font dates from the 15th century and the pulpit from 1633.
 There are fragments of 15th century stained glass in the West end.
 Other stained glass is from Clayton and Bell in the 19th century.

 The iron railings around the churchyard are from the early 19th century.